 Vipassana International Academy, Igatpuri

 Igatpuri is a town and a Hill Station municipal council in Nashik District in the Indian state of Maharashtra.
+An absolutely stunning spiritual vacation destination for meditation.

 Here you’ll find the Vipassana International Academy, where you will learn many different meditation techniques including Vipassana.